Petrified Forest National Park: Geography

 Petrified Forest National Park straddles the border between Apache County and Navajo County in northeastern Arizona.
-The park is about 30 mi long from north to south, and its width varies from a maximum of about 12 mi in the north to a minimum of about 1 mi along a narrow corridor between the north and south, where the park widens again to about 4 to 5 mi.
+The park is about 30 mi long from north to south.
+Its width varies from a maximum of about 12 mi in the north to a minimum of about 1 mi along a narrow corridor between the north and south, where the park widens again to about 4 to 5 mi.

-I-40, former U.S. Route 66, the BNSF Railway, and the Puerco River bisect the park generally east–west along a similar route.
+I-40, the former U.S. Route 66, the BNSF Railway, and the Puerco River bisect the park, generally running east–west along a similar route.
 Adamana, a ghost town, is about 1 mi west of the park along the BNSF tracks.
 Holbrook, about 26 mi west of park headquarters along I-40, is the nearest city.
 Bisecting the park north–south is Park Road, which runs between I-40 near park headquarters on the north and U.S. Route 180 on the south.
 Historic Highway 180, an earlier alignment of the modern route, crosses the southern edge of the park.
 Like Route 66, it has deteriorated and is closed.
 Many unpaved maintenance roads, closed to the public, intersect Park Road at various points.

 The fee area of the park owned by NPS covers about 230 mi2.
 The Navajo Nation borders the park on the north and northeast.
 State-owned land, federal land controlled by the Bureau of Land Management, and private land, much of it used for cattle ranching, adjoin the other borders.
 The park's elevation above sea level varies from a low of 5340 ft along the Puerco River to a high of 6230 ft at Pilot Rock; the average elevation is about 5,400 ft.
 The terrain varies from gentle hills and major petrified wood deposits in the south to eroded badlands in the north.
 Most of the park's intermittent streams—including Lithodendron Wash, Dead Wash, Ninemile Wash, and Dry Wash—empty into the Puerco River.
 In the southern part of the park, Cottonwood Wash and Jim Camp Wash flow into the Little Colorado River.